jscinoz/wurm-brandmod/README.md

-A collection of small mods for Wurm Unlimited.r
+A collection of small mods for Wurm Unlimited.

 See subdirectories (smeltmod, brandmod) for individual mod descriptions